dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 0.23 stable:**

+    * VarSet option for position and size in magicGlue
     * add tool for default settings like theme, wood thickness, wood color (magicSettings)
     * new GUI layouts to support FreeCAD Dark & Light Themes
     * support for custom objects with Width, Height and Length attribute (getDimensions)